 Photocrystallography

 The method of photocrystallography allows short-lived excited states, primarily in organometallic and organic compounds, to be characterized structurally with high spatial resolution using electron diffraction.
-In addition to a better understanding of excited states in general, this method allows (photo)catalytic processes in particular to be better understood at the atomic level.
+In addition to a better understanding of excited states in general, this method allows in particular (photo)catalytic processes to be better understood at the atomic level.
 These experiments are typically carried out as so-called pump-probe experiments.
-First, the sample is excited with a short laser pulse (pump), and this excited state is then structurally characterized with a short time delay using an extremely short electron pulse (probe).
-Using the method of ultrafast electron diffraction applied here, time resolutions in the low femtosecond range can be achieved, analogous to experiments on X-ray free electron lasers (XFELs).
-A major advantage of UED over corresponding XFEL experiments is that the sample is significantly less damaged and therefore does not need to be replaced constantly.
+First, the sample is excited with a short laser pulse (pump), and the excited state is then structurally characterized with a short time delay using an extremely short electron pulse (probe).
+Using the method of ultrafast electron diffraction a temporal resolution in the low femtosecond range can be achieved, analogous to experiments on X-ray free electron lasers (XFELs).
+A major advantage of UED over corresponding XFEL experiments is, that the sample is significantly less damaged and therefore does not need to be replaced constantly.